pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 which is practically never what you want

-#### Breakpoint the Client
+#### Breakpoint the Chat

+Caution: Hey, this doesn't work.
+Too many people want ⌃C to mean ⌘C Edit > Copy.
+We need to think about this some.
+Please feel free to mention it to us

-To halt the Client and open it up inside the Pdb Python Debugger, press
+To halt the Chatting and open it up inside the Pdb Python Debugger, press

     ⌃C